baoshan/fairy/README.md

     npm install fairy

+## Get Started

+The minimium set of APIs you need to learn in order to bootstrap a task queue system are:

+  + `enqueue` tasks, and
+  + `regist` a function for processing them.

-## Enqueue Tasks
+### Enqueue Tasks

-Provide as many parameters as you want, and an optional callback function.
+Provide as many parameters as you want (and an optional callback function).
 The first argument will be used for message grouping.

     queue = require('fairy').connect().queue('task_name')
     queue.enqueue 'foo', 'bar', ->
-      console.log 'more tasks please, sir'
+      console.log 'your order has been placed, sir.'

-## Register Task Handler
+### Register Task Handler

 When registered a task handler, the **Fairy** queue becomes a worker automatically.

-The registered handler function will be called when there're tasks to be processed, with the enqueued parameters.
-The last argument will be a callback function.
-Arguments of the callback function follow node.js error handling
+The registered handler function will be called when there're tasks to be processed, with the enqueued parameters of the task.
+The last argument will be a **non**-optional callback function.

+Arguments of the callback function follow node.js error handling convention:
-convention: `err` and `res`.
+`err` and `res`.

 Calling the callback function is your responsibility (or **Fairy** will not dispatch tasks to the worker and block tasks of the same group forever!)

     queue = require('fairy').connect().queue('task_name')
     queue.regist (param1, param2, callback) ->
-      # Do your work here, whether synchronous or asynchronous.
+      # Do your work here, be it synchronous or asynchronous.
       callback err, res

 ## Web Front-End